Charging an electric vehicle at home is made simple

 *1) What is the size of the main fuse of the house?
 2) What form of heating is used in the property?
 3) What other electrical equipment are used in the property?
 4) Do you want a charger with a fixed 5 m Type 2 charging cable or a Type 2 socket, in which case you would use your own charging cable?
-5) The distance from the location for the charger to the electrical control cabinet (the default installation is wall mounting max.
-15 m from the cabinet)?
-6) Does the electrical control cabinet have room for the necessary extra components (you can send a photo of your cabinet for us to investigate)?
+5) The installation of the charging point mounted onto the wall close to the electrical control cabinet, feeding cable length max 15m (physical distance appr.
+5-13m depending on the cable routing 6) Does the electrical control cabinet have room for the necessary extra components (you can send a photo of your cabinet for us to investigate)?

 *When it is unclear whether the standard installation package is sufficient, we recommend a site survey.
-A site survey that leads to a purchase is free; otherwise, we charge €100 (VAT 24%) for the survey.
+The price for a site survey is €100 (VAT 24%).

 Frequently asked questions about electric motoring

 The most common charging points for electric vehicles are homes and workplaces, i.e. places where the vehicle is parked for a longer period of time.
 Based on studies, electric vehicles are charged at home daily and regularly at a place of work as well.
 In addition to this, it is necessary to also have public charging points where cars can be charged, for example, during business trips and on holiday.
 Helen has the solutions for all the above-mentioned sites.

 You can become a user of Helen's public electric vehicle charging network by just registering as a customer of Helen Lataus.
 Our charging point network currently includes more than 250 charging points of which some are rapid- and some fast-charging points.
 As a customer of Helen Lataus, you also have access to Virta’s Europe-wide EV charging network.